Facebook Promotion Tips for Animal Rescue Groups and Shelters

 In other words... if there is a

-Rescue or Shelter that has a Facebook page, we want to list it in our
+Rescue or Shelter in the USA, we want them in our

 directory.
 To make things even easier, we like to include the city or county

 name in the listing... again, to help people find resources near them.